fakduai-logistics-and-digital-platform/mobile-standard-app/README.md

   sh generate_all.sh
   ```
 - The script will:
-  1. Generate localization files (e.g., `settings_page_localizations.dart`) using `flutter gen-l10n`.
+  1. Generate localization files (e.g., `settings_page_localizations.dart`) using `fvm flutter gen-l10n`.
   2. Update `lib/i18n/i18n.dart` with the new imports, delegates, and getters automatically.
 - If you add new words to an existing `.arb` file (e.g., `general/en.arb`), just run `sh generate_all.sh` again to regenerate the affected localization file.
-- After running the script, stop the app and restart it with `flutter run` to apply the changes.
+- After running the script, stop the app and restart it with `fvm flutter run` to apply the changes.

 ## Project Structure